flh3/theme-academic-cv-new/content/post/LSA2/index.md

 Time difference of 13.95518 secs
 ```

-This is being done on a Chromebook (so there are only four cores).
+The performance improvement can be dramatic (a tenth of the time) but not in this example.
 One core is left so the computer can still be used for other processes.
-Even with three cores, the time to complete is only a fraction of when using serial processing.

-By default, the degrees of freedom (dof) will be the Barnard Rubin dof.
+By default, the degrees of freedom (dof) will be the Barnard Rubin dof (this is a change).

 ``` r
 summary(m1a)